sosercodes/spring-postgres-jpa-onetomany/README.md

 ## Rest-Assured

-Our integration tests use REST Assured in conjunction with Testcontainers to test the Spring REST services, that run in within a containerized environment, ensuring a more realistic and comprehensive testing scenario.
+The integration tests use REST Assured in conjunction with Testcontainers to test the Spring REST services, that run in a containerized environment, ensuring a more realistic and comprehensive testing scenario.

 For example we use the following `@GetMapping` in the `AuthorController` to get a `Author` from the database.